e-permit/e-permit-java/README.md

 ## Quickstart

-Follow these steps to set up and run the e-permit system quickly using Docker:
+Follow these steps to set up and run the e-permit system quickly using Docker Compose:

 1. **Create an `epermit.env` Environment File**
    Create a file named **`epermit.env`** in your working directory and add the following configuration properties (with values specific to your environment):